Talentrator/Prograchallenges.com/README.md

 ![imagee](frontend/src/assets/logo.svg)
 # _[Programming Challenges Website](https://prograchallenges.com) Official Code Repository_

-### [Prograchallenges.com](https://prograchallenges.com) is an open source project made for the Telegram group of [Programming Challenges](https://telegram.me/prograchallenges) , This website will always stay free for life-time.
+### [Prograchallenges.com](https://prograchallenges.com) is an open source project made for the Telegram group of [Programming Challenges](https://telegram.me/prograchallenges) , This website will always stay free.
 It is supposed to help programmers enhance their skills and non-programmers become one!
 <br>

 # _Our Goal_